Exciting Activities At Hong Kong Engineers Week Carnival Creates A Great Atmosphere For The Weekend

-(MENAFN- Media OutReach Newswire) Winner of“Our Future Engineers” Quiz Competition Announced HONG KONG SAR - Media OutReach Newswire - 3 March 2024 - The Hong Kong Institution of Engineers (HKIE) is hosting the Hong Kong Engineers Week Carnival (the Carnival) with the theme "Be the Change" at Harbourside Lawn, West Kowloon Cultural District, from today until 3 March (Sunday).
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 3 March 2024 - The Hong Kong Institution of Engineers (HKIE) is hosting the Hong Kong Engineers Week Carnival (the Carnival) with the theme "Be the Change" at Harbourside Lawn, West Kowloon Cultural District, from today until 3 March (Sunday).
 The Carnival features a series of exciting activities and over 40 booths and games from different partners.
 It aims to showcase the diverse engineering industry and has attracted many citizens and parents who have brought their children to participate.

 Today, the second day of the Carnival, the "Our Future Engineers" Secondary Student Quiz Contest was held.
 The purpose of the competition is to inspire students to take an interest in engineering and provide them the opportunities to interact with practicing engineers.
 HKIE members invite student from their graduated secondary school to form teams and compete on behalf of their schools in a group quiz competition focusing on engineering-related knowledge and science.
 The first round contest was completed earlier, and three teams were selected out of 12 teams to compete in the finals today.
 The students demonstrated excellent performance and the contest was intense.
 After two rounds of competitions, the Champion, first runner-up and second runner-up were awarded to Shun Tak Fraternal Association Leung Kau Kui College, Our Lady of the Rosary College and Shun Tak Fraternal Association Yung Yau College respectively.